 We all want our children to succeed at school because we know that school lays a great foundation for their future.
-Parents have the greatest impact on our children’s achievement when support of their learning is received in the home environment.
+Parents have the greatest impact on our children’s achievement when the support of their learning is received in the home environment.
 Below is a list of tips that we have compiled to help encourage your children to learn and stay motivated in their schooling life.

 Get involved at school